ibraheemdev/go-chat/README.md

 The server application defines two types, `Client` and `Room`.
 The server creates an instance of the `Client` type for each websocket connection.
-A `Client` acts as an intermediary between the websocket connection and a multiple instances of the `Room` type.
+A `Client` acts as an intermediary between the websocket connection and a `Room` instance.
 A `Room` maintains a set of registered clients and broadcasts messages to the clients.

 The application runs one goroutine for each `Room` and two goroutines for each